ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 ##### Pattern Matching

--   MUST Use full string case-sensitive character pattern comparision.
+-   MUST Use full string case-sensitive character pattern comparison.

 -   MUST support special meaning characters as the specification of patterns: